oracle/graal/docs/reference-manual/native-image/DebugInfo.md

     . . .
 ```

-Note that the start address of the method is now labelled with the
+In this version the start address of the method is now labelled with
-mangled symbol name `String_constructor_f60263d569497f1facccd5467ef60532e990f75d` as well as the DWARF name.
+the mangled symbol name `String_constructor_f60263d569497f1facccd5467ef60532e990f75d`
+as well as the DWARF name.
+The branch target is now printed using an offset from that start
+symbol.

 Unfortunately, `perf` and `valgrind` do not correctly understand the
 mangling algorithm employed by GraalVM, nor are they currently able to
 replace the mangled name with the DWARF name in the disassembly even
-though both symbol and DWARF function data are known to idntify code
+though both symbol and DWARF function data are known to identify code
 starting at the same address.
 So, the branch instruction still prints its target using a symbol plus
 offset but it is at least using the method symbol this time.

+Also, because address `51aac0` is now recognized as a method start,
+`perf` has preceded the first line of the method with 5 context lines,
+which list the tail end of the method's javadoc comment.
+Unfortunately, perf has numbered these lines incorrectly, labelling
+the first comment with 521 rather than 516.

 Executing command `perf annotate` will provide a disassembly listing
 for all methods and C functions in the image.